What is the D-Challenge 2025?

 The D-Challenge is a focused scientific movement that begins with the end in mind.
 We are leveraging our connections with Type 1 Diabetes researchers and inviting ALL of them to compete to catalyze innovation and accelerate research towards a practical cure for Type 1 Diabetes.
 In doing so, we aim to add a solid appreciation of the biology that drives this relentless disease to the current literature and knowledge base.

-Type 1 Diabetes is a multifactorial disease that is studied by many scientific disciplines. the(sugars)cience, is partnering with dkNET (the NIDDK Information Network) to bring the full power of on-line digital resources to the challenge of Type 1 Diabetes.
+Type 1 Diabetes is a multifactorial disease that is studied by many scientific disciplines. the(sugars)science, is partnering with dkNET (the NIDDK Information Network) to bring the full power of on-line digital resources to the challenge of Type 1 Diabetes.

-• Academic and institutional luminaries in the fields of Bioinformatics and Type 1 Diabetes research
+- Academic and institutional luminaries in the fields of Bioinformatics and Type 1 Diabetes research

-• Industry leaders in biotechnology
+- Industry leaders in biotechnology

-• Professionals and advisors involved in venture funding
+- Professionals and advisors involved in venture funding

 Details

-The DChallenge is a community research challenge designed to increase awareness and use of the rich ecosystem of on-line tools and data findable through dkNET to develop a compelling hypothesis about the biology, treatment, or sequelae of Type 1 Diabetes.
+The D–Challenge is a community research challenge designed to increase awareness and use of the rich ecosystem of on-line tools and data findable through dkNET to develop a compelling hypothesis about the biology, treatment, or sequelae of Type 1 Diabetes.
 It is open to participants of all skill levels, from students to skilled bioinformaticians and data scientists.

 The goal in this challenge is to bring investigators across disciplines to apply their skills and passion to the problem of T1D: its biology, treatment and sequelae, through the use of a rich interconnected ecosystem of data tools and resources.
 The extensive resources and tools hosted through dkNET provide the opportunity to catalyze searches for novel pathways implicated in disease pathophysiology and / or identify new therapeutic targets.
-As a partner in the DChallenge, dkNET provides access to these resources and tools in an easily available setting, fostering discovery by the broad community of investigators focused on T1D.
+As a partner in the D–Challenge, dkNET provides access to these resources and tools in an easily available setting, fostering discovery by the broad community of investigators focused on T1D.

 Entries will be judged on the creative use of public tools, data, and knowledge resources to develop a compelling hypothesis regarding the biology, treatment, or sequelae of T1D.
 Participants are expected to use multiple on-line tools and platforms and to develop a plan as to how the hypothesis could be tested.
 The challenge focuses on in-silico development and testing and will not involve a wet lab component.
-Participants will be organized into different tracts, depending on the amount of bioinformatics experience they have, to ensure that the competition is open to all who are interested in learning about the rich ecosystem of online tools.

 General information

-• Registration submissions open until September 12 2025 at 11: 59 pm Pacific Time
+- Registration submissions open until September 12 2025 at 11: 59 pm Pacific Time

-• September 10 2025 10 AM PST//1 PM EST: Kick off meeting
+- September 19 2025 10 AM PST//1 PM EST: Kick off meeting

-• September 26 2025 Submit LOI (non-binding)
+- September 26 2025 Submit LOI (non-binding)

-• September 26-October 17 2025 10 AM PST//1 PM EST: Data Bootcamps
+- September 26-October 17 2025 10 AM PST//1 PM EST: Data Bootcamps

-• November 10 2025 & November 24 2025 10 AM PST//1 PM EST: Office Hours
+- November 10 2025 & November 24 2025 10 AM PST//1 PM EST: Office Hours

-• November 14 2025: Models and Papers due
+- November 14 2025: Models and Papers due

-• Finalists will be announced November 21 2025
+- Finalists will be announced November 21 2025

-• December 5, 2025: Pitch Polish with JDRF T1D Fund
+- December 5, 2025: Pitch Polish with JDRF T1D Fund

-• December 12, 2025: Live Pitch
+- December 12, 2025: Live Pitch

-• December 15, 2025: Awards
+- December 15, 2025: Award

 Register here by 11:59 pm PDT Sept 12 2025